Look Twice: Training-Free Evidence Highlighting for Knowledge-based Visual Question Answering: Proposed Method

 \tit{Self-Guided Visual Evidence Selection} On the visual side, our objective is to identify the image regions that are truly relevant for answering the query by exploiting the model internal attention between the question tokens $\mathbf{X}_T$ and the visual tokens $\mathbf{X}_V$ as an \textit{implicit relevance signal}.

 Given the attention matrix $\mathbf{A}^{\ell,k} \in \mathbb{R}^{S\times S}$, we focus on the interactions between the target object in the question and the visual tokens.
-To this end, we extract the \textit{object-to-visual} attention submatrix:
+To this end, we use an off-the-shelf NLP library to identify the target-object tokens and extract the corresponding \textit{object-to-visual} attention submatrix:

 where $\mathcal{V} = \{1,\dots,N_V\}$ denotes the indices of visual tokens in the concatenated sequence and $\mathcal{T}_{\text{obj}} \subseteq \{N_V+1,\dots,N_V+N_T\}$ the indices of textual tokens referring to the target object.
-For example, given the question ``\texttt{What color are the undersides of this female butterfly’s wings?}'', $\mathcal{T}_{\text{obj}}$ corresponds to the token indices in the attention map associated with ``\texttt{female butterfly}''.
+For example, given the question ``\textit{What color are the undersides of this female butterfly’s wings?}'', $\mathcal{T}_{\text{obj}}$ corresponds to the token indices in the attention map associated with ``\textit{female butterfly}''.
 By restricting attention to these tokens, we explicitly capture how the object mentioned in the question interacts with the visual input, providing a focused measure of object-specific visual grounding.

-Since cross-modal interactions are not uniformly localized but emerge across multiple layers and heads~\cite{shi2025vision, yin2025lifting}, and given that the target object may span multiple textual tokens, we aggregate the object-to-visual attention signals across the object tokens, a subset of layers $L_{\text{vis}}$, and all attention heads to obtain a single relevance score per visual token:
+Since cross-modal interactions are not uniformly localized but emerge across multiple layers and heads~\cite{shi2025vision, yin2025lifting}, and the target object may span multiple textual tokens, we aggregate object-to-visual attention signals across the object tokens, a subset of layers $L_{\text{vis}}$, and all attention heads.
+The resulting vector $\mathbf{a}_{\text{vis}}$ provides a single relevance score per visual token and serves as the initial spatial relevance signal: